Unlinkability of an Improved Key Agreement Protocol for EMV 2nd Gen Payments: Related work

 Arapinis et al.~\cite{arapinis2010analysing} proposed to express unlinkability as an equivalence problem; specifically, they defined \emph{strong unlinkability} using bisimulation.
-Hirschi, Baelde and Delaune~\cite{baelde19amethod} weakened this definition by redefining unlinkability as a trace equivalence problem for which they develop tool support for obtaining proofs of unlinkability.
-However, in general, using trace equivalence may lead to missing attacks as pointed out in~\cite{filimonov2019breaking} where Horne, Mauw, and Smith study ePassport protocols and revisit bisimilarity-based strong unlinkability definitions.
+Horne and Mauw~\cite{horne2021mauw} propose a new scheme by adding session channels to the model and thoroughly study the advantages of the bisimilarity approach.
+We partially employ the formulation of the $\pi$-calculus presented in their work.
+Hirschi, Baelde, and Delaune~\cite{baelde19amethod} weakened the definition from~\cite{arapinis2010analysing} by redefining unlinkability as a trace equivalence problem for which they develop tool support for obtaining proofs of unlinkability.
+Using trace equivalence, however, may lead to missing attacks as pointed out in~\cite{filimonov2019breaking} where Filimonov et al. study ePassport protocols and revisit bisimilarity-based strong unlinkability definitions.
+There is an ongoing debate~\cite{baelde19amethod, filimonov2019breaking} on the benefits of each equivalence, but in this work either is appropriate since we prove properties in the strongest of these models and find attacks in the weakest.

-Finally, we mention works on symbolic methods for analyzing Diffie-Hellman (DH) groups.
+Finally, we mention works on symbolic methods for analysing Diffie-Hellman (DH) groups.
 The general case requires both exponentiation and the group operation to be modelled and a straightforward approach may lead to the unification problem in a field~\cite{schmidt2012formal} which is undecidable.
 Tools like Tamarin~\cite{meier2013tamarin} or ProVerif~\cite{kusters2009dhexp} use prime order group abstractions to facilitate verification.
 Cremers and Jackson investigate in detail the subtleties of modelling DH groups in automated tools and propose improved models in~\cite{cremers2019prime}.